RedMoonDevs/docs.redmoon.io/cs.md

 ## 1. Quick Introduction
 ### What is ClanSeeker?
 Basically, ClanSeeker is a [WebAPI](https://en.wikipedia.org/API) that permits its users to fetch [**Clash of Clans**](https://clashofclans.com/) data from the Supercell's servers.
-It can vary from PlayerData to ClanDetails, going through ClanSearch and _et catera_.
+It can vary from PlayerData to ClanDetails, going through ClanSearch _et catera_.

 ### In what cases can we use it?
 You can use it mainly for your clan's website.
 Or as a management-app system for a clan family.
 Who knows?